 HIV researchers are also studying investigational vaccines to prevent HIV and treat HIV.
-The goal of a preventive HIV vaccine is to prevent HIV in people who don't have HIV but who may be exposed to the virus.
-A safe and effective HIV treatment vaccine (also called a therapeutic vaccine) could prevent HIV from advancing to AIDS, replace the daily use of HIV medicines, and help prevent HIV transmission.
-To learn more, read the ClinicalInfo What is a Preventive HIV Vaccine? and What is a Therapeutic HIV Vaccine? fact sheets.
+The goal of a preventive HIV vaccine is to prevent HIV in people who do not have HIV but who may be exposed to the virus.
+A safe and effective HIV treatment vaccine (also called a therapeutic HIV vaccine) could prevent HIV from advancing to acquired immunodeficiency syndrome (AIDS), replace the daily use of HIV medicines, and help prevent HIV transmission.

+To learn more, read the HIVinfo What is a Preventive HIV Vaccine? and What is a Therapeutic HIV Vaccine? fact sheets.